 Again – the convenience and time savings are HUGE for today’s buyers.

-Retail locations that offer this service for their Thanksgiving weekend deals are likely to see more business when compared to businesses that don’t offer in-store pickup.
+Retail locations that offer this service for their Cyber Week deals are likely to see more business when compared to businesses that don’t offer in-store pickup.

 In fact, our survey found that 54% of U.S. shoppers agree they are more likely to shop at stores that offer 'buy online, pick up in store' capabilities this Black Friday.